 “Playing at A&M was always the dream,” Austin said.
 “I’ve been coming to A&M games since I was about 6 years old.
 I never thought I’d be able to wear the maroon and white, with ‘Texas A&M’ across the chest and ‘Frey’ across the back.”

 “If you told me this in high school I would never had believed you.
 I still can’t believe it to this day — just a 6-year-old kid, living a dream.”
-Now he’s a 6’1” 220 lb senior, in his fourth year as deep snapper for the Fightin’ Texas Aggies.
+And yet now he’s a 6’1” 220 lb senior, in his fourth year as deep snapper for the Fightin’ Texas Aggies.

 Frey, who’s held the position since 2015, has developed into one of the best snappers in college football.
 He consistently gets the ball where it needs to go and makes the lives of holders and kickers that much easier.